The Maldives from A to Z. A Complete Guide for Travellers

 Some bank bills are ornated with fishes.

-Some resorts do not accept children under eight years old or 13 years old.
+Some resorts do not accept children ( Adult-Only policy ) or young children under eight years old.

 Maldivian used to build their houses in coral.
 This traditional housing is now forbidden since Coral Reefs are worldwide protected.
 Many coral houses still can be seen in Male and local islands.